 A Microsoft extension to the ANSI C standard provides that functions declared at an internal level may have global visibility.
 This feature should not be relied upon where portability of source code is a consideration.
-See your compiler guide for information on enabling Microsoft extensions.
+See your User's Guide for more information.